eyalzk/style_transfer/README.md

 * [tensorflow-vgg](https://github.com/machrisaa/tensorflow-vgg)

 ## Usage:
-For now there aren’t many controllable parameters through the command line, however it is pretty simple to control everything inside the code.
+For now there aren’t many controllable parameters through the command line, however it is pretty simple to control everything from inside the code.
 To run using command line:

 `python main.py`